Skip to Content

 Before the Age of Sigmar, Fantasy Battles was the fantasy twin of Warhammer 40,000 (the space version of Warhammer that we don’t cover much here on this site).
 It was a rank and file tabletop wargame where fantasy armies of orks, dwarfs, elves, undead and humans faced off against each other in regiments on square bases, and it was one of the most popular fantasy games for a full eight editions of its ruleset.

-But – the Old World wasn’t just a setting for at game system.
-In a way that the Age of Sigmar is still years away from achieving that Old World warhammer lore (but it’s getting there pretty quickly), the Old World was a deep, insanely detailed fantasy setting with a darker tone than most other fantasy worlds in its time.
+But – the Old World wasn’t just a setting for a game system.
+In a way that the Age of Sigmar is still years away from achieving that Old World Warhammer lore (but it’s getting there pretty quickly), the Old World was a deep, insanely detailed fantasy setting with a darker tone than most other fantasy worlds in its time.

 It has influenced many other fantasy settings, such as the video game universes of Diablo and Warcraft.
 The entire Old World was massive and could really set your imagination on fire.